Daksh-Aggarwal/Habit-Tracker-CLI/README.md

 * ✅ Add new habits
 * ✅ Mark habits as done (with streak logic)
 * ✅ View all habits with current streaks and timestamps
+* ✅ Edit and delete habits as required
 * ✅ Data persistence using JSON
 * ✅ Automatically prevents double-logging for the same day
 * ✅ Clean, modular Python code — easy to maintain and extend